Michael Chavis Preview, Player Props: Nationals vs. Marlins

 Michael Chavis At The Plate

-- Chavis is batting .244 with two doubles, two home runs and five walks.
+- Chavis has three doubles, two home runs and five walks while batting .256.

-- This season, Chavis has recorded at least one hit in 17 of 28 games (60.7%), and had multiple hits twice.
+- In 62.1% of his 29 games this season, Chavis has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in two of 28 games played this year, and in 2.4% of his plate appearances.

-- He has scored a run in seven of 28 games so far this season.
+- He has scored in eight of 29 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.